greggman/DeJson.NET/README.md

 Classes must have a no parameter constructor and all fields must be public.
 Consider these classes just for passing info through JSON.

+Generics are not supported AFAIK.
+I'm sure there's a host of other cases not supported.

 Why?
 ----